tearitco/SRW-Engine-MV-Public/docs/manual.md

 ### Transform

+Note: Transformation functionality is currently only available for Ally units.

 Units can be given the ability to transform into other units.

 \<mechTransformsInto:1\>: The id of the mech into which the mech can transform.<br>
 \<mechTransformWill:0\>: The required will for transformation.<br>
 \<mechTransformRestores:0\> If 1 the mech will recover all HP and EN after transforming.
 If 0 the old HP and EN will carry over.<br>
 \<mechTransformedActor:1\> If specified the unit's pilot will be set to the actor with the specified id after transforming.

+Units can be given the ability to automatically transform into other units when they are destroyed.

+\<mechDestroyTransformInto:2\>: The id of the mech into which the mech will transform.<br>
+\<mechDestroyTransformedActor:2\>: If specified the unit's pilot will be set to the actor with the specified id after transforming.

 ### Combining Units